lablup/backend.ai-docs-webui/docs/trouble_shooting/trouble_shooting.rst

 Page layout is broken
 ^^^^^^^^^^^^^^^^^^^^^

-Backend.AI Web-UI utilizes the latest modern JavaScript and/or browser features.
+GPU Platform Web-UI utilizes the latest modern JavaScript and/or browser features.
 Please use the LATEST versions of moder browsers (such as Chrome).

 SFTP disconnection